petrassurna/solid-sql-tables/src/SolidSQLTables/README.md

   We discourage the use of nullable columns.
 Make data intentional.

 - ✅ **A focused set of SQL types is supported.**
-  Most CMS/eCommerce systems only need a handful: `int`, `nvarchar`, `bit`, `datetime`, etc.
+  Most CMS/eCommerce systems only need a handful: `nvarchar`, `bit`, `datetime`, `int` etc.
-  You’re welcome to contribute additional types if needed — just open a pull request!
+  You’re welcome to contribute additional types if needed — just open a pull request and extend the very clear tests!

 ---